Golden Arrow (train): History

 In 1951, a new set of Pullmans was built, exhibited as part of British Railways' celebration of the Festival of Britain.

 In 1961, with the Kent Coast electrification scheme, the train became electric-hauled.
 That allowed an acceleration to 80 minutes for the down service and 82 minutes for the up service.
+The last steam hauled train ran on 11 June 1961 hauled by 34100 Appledore.
 A decline in demand for rail travel between London and Paris saw the last Golden Arrow run on 30 September 1972 and, in its later years, only the first class section was advertised as a Pullman service.